eroicaleo/DesignPatterns/HeadFirst/IntelliJ.md

       I want to search `MergeSort`, I just need to type `MeSo`.
 * `Ctrl+Q`: quick documentation.
 * `Ctrl+Shift+I`: quick definition for a variable/method/variable.
+    * Can also be used in code completion drop down list.
+    * Can also preview a picture.
 * `Alt+Period`, `Ctrl+Alt+G`: go to declaration.
 Can be used in code completion pop-up list.
 * `Shift+F1`: Open definition in browser.
 * `Alt+Q`: Context info, see the declaration of the current method without the